Alexandre Llovet

-Alexandre Llovet (born 26 November 1997) is a French professional footballer who plays as a forward for Urartu.
+Alexandre Llovet (born 26 November 1997) is a French professional footballer who plays as a forward, most recently for Urartu.

 Professional career

 Llovet made his professional debut for Montpellier in a 1–1 Ligue 1 tie with Toulouse FC on 30 November 2016.

 17 February 2023, Armenian Premier League club Noah announced the signing of Llovet.

 On 9 August 2025, Llovet returned to the Armenian Premier League, signing for Urartu.
+On 4 June 2026, Urartu announced that Llovet had left the club after his contract had expired.